AhmadWaleed/soquel/README.md

 This package also provide object-relational-mapper (ORM) support that makes it easy and enjoyable to interact with soql.

 ### Generate Object Classes
-To get started, lets create an Object class which by default lives in `app/Objects` directory and extend the `AhmadWaleed\LaravelSOQLBuilder\Object\BaseObject` class, but you can change the default directory in the configuration file.
+To get started, lets create an Object class which by default lives in `app/Objects` directory and extend the `AhmadWaleed\Soquel\Object\BaseObject` class, but you can change the default directory in the configuration file.
 You may use the `make:object` artisan command to generate a new object class:
 ```bash
 php artisan make:object Account
 ```